X

 • 20+ Advanced Tracking: MonsterInsights offers easy-to-use but advanced tracking capabilities such as form tracking, scroll tracking, author tracking, file download tracking, category and tag tracking, and logged-in user tracking.

-• All in One SEO Toolkit integration: All in One SEO is the best SEO plugin.
-Its integration with MonsterInsights gives you the best SEO insight, such as keyword tracking, on-page SEO insights, and an SEO score.
+• All in One SEO Toolkit integration: All in One SEO is the best WordPress SEO plugin.
+Its integration with MonsterInsights gives you the best search engine insight, such as keyword tracking, on-page SEO insights, and an SEO score.

 • eCommerce Tracking: You can track revenue, sales, product performance, shopping cart abandonment, track referral sources, conversion rate, and more.